WWitman/swagger-node-slack/README-blog2.md

 ![alt text](./images/tickerbot.png)

-We'll run and test the API locally; however, it can be deployed to any Cloud platform that supports Node.js, such as Apigee, AWS, or Heroku (more on deployment later).
+We will run and test the API locally; however, it can be deployed to any Cloud platform that supports Node.js, such as Apigee, AWS, or Heroku.

 ## Before you begin